tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ~~~
 {: #dtls-record title="DTLS 1.3 Record Format"}

+legacy_record_version
+: This value MUST be set to {254, 253} for all records other
+  than the initial ClientHello (i.e., one not generated after a HelloRetryRequest),
+  where it may also be {254, 254} for compatibility purposes.
+  It MUST be ignored for all purposes.
+See {{RFC8446}}; Appendix D.1
+  for the rationale for this.

 unified_hdr:
 : The unified_hdr is a field of variable length, as shown in {{cid_hdr}}.